 Solidarity Not Charity

-Streets Kitchen, Haringey Council and Islington Council are working in collaboration to host ‘Streets Fest’ in Finsbury Park on Monday 10th September 2018 from 2-8pm – bringing together all essential services for the homeless…
+Streets Kitchen, Haringey Council and Islington Council are working in solidarity again to host ‘Streets Fest’ for the second year.
+The event is happening in Finsbury Park on Tuesday 10th September 2019 from 2-8pm – bringing together all essential services for the homeless…